19 Cool Things To Do In Honolulu On A Budget

-1. Discover Honolulu in Motion with Skyline
+1. See Honolulu from a New Perspective with Skyline

 Fun Fact: Skyline Honolulu’s trains are fully automated, making them Hawaii’s first driverless public transit system!